Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 azd provision
 ```

 You will be prompted to select an Azure subscription and a deployment region.
-It's generally best to choose a region closest to your user base for optimal performance.
+It's generally best to choose a region closest to your user base for optimal performance, but for this workshop, choose `North Europe` or `East US 2` as they support a wide range of Azure services.

 <div class="info" data-title="Note">

 > Some Azure services, such as AI Vector Search and Azure Open AI, have [limited regional availability](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services,search&regions=non-regional,europe-north,europe-west,france-central,france-south,us-central,us-east,us-east-2,us-north-central,us-south-central,us-west-central,us-west,us-west-2,us-west-3,asia-pacific-east,asia-pacific-southeast).
-If you're unsure which region to select, _East US 2_ and _West Europe_ are typically safe choices as they support a wide range of services.
+If you're unsure which region to select, _West US 2_ and _West Europe_ are typically safe choices as they support a wide range of services.

 </div>